 Interest in the nyckelharpa has been steadily growing over the last decade and finally the critical mass has been reached to allow a whole weekend festival for this wonderful instrument.
-The sixth year of Nyckelharpas at Halsway is bigger and better.
+The seventh year of Nyckelharpas at Halsway is bigger and better.
 Taking over the main building means that there can be more tutors, more players and more exciting adventures to be had.

 Tutors for 2018: